Mark-Hopkins-at-Williams/csci-373-squid/README.md

 This repository contains starter code:
 - `tracker.py`: Code for questions one to four goes in this file

-It also contains visualizer that you will use but should not change:
+It also contains visualizers that you will use but should not change:
 - `descent.py`: The whale visualizer.
 - `sonar.py`: The squid visualizer.